How To Train Your Dragon Birthday Party: Make your own shield, train your dragon stations, sensory table, and dragon training survival loot bags!

 The kit contained a cookie shield, chocolate rocks, a liquorice lasso, a lollipop war hammer, and gummy eels.

-All the fun details were amazing, and the kids all had so, so much fun.
+All the fun details were amazing, and as a result the kids all had so, so much fun.
 Be sure to check out all the How To Train My Dragon party food ideas here.

 With an amazing How To Train Your Dragon Birthday Party, life really is a party!